-Since 2008, the Lawrence Berkeley National Laboratory (LBNL) has issued an annual "Tracking the Sun" report that provides historical trends in the installed price of PV systems in the U.S. Starting in 2013 the report was split into two with one report dedicated to utility-scale systems (ground-mounted with capacity greater than 5 MW) and the other focused on distributed PV systems, which includes all roof-mounted systems and all ground mounted systems with an installed capacity up to 5 MW.
+Since 2008, the Lawrence Berkeley National Laboratory (LBNL) has issued an annual "Tracking the Sun" report that provides historical trends in the installed price of PV systems in the U.S. Starting in 2013 the report was split into two with one report dedicated to utility-scale systems (ground-mounted with capacity greater than 5 MW) and the other focused on distributed PV systems, which includes all roof-mounted systems and all ground-mounted systems with an installed capacity up to 5 MW.

-Figure 6-4 shows the trends in median installed prices for distributed PV systems in the Berkeley lab database divided into three sub-categories: residential PV systems, small non-residential systems (up to 500kW) and large non-residential systems (between 0.5 MW and 5 MW).
-The shaded areas around the solid median price line are the 20th and 80th percentile ranges.
-As can be seen in Figure 6-4, the installed prices for all three groups of distributed PV systems have fallen rapidly since 2000 with an interruption between 2005 and 2009 and a slowing down of the rate of decline starting in 2014.
-The median prices for residential systems have fallen from \$12.9/W in 2000 to \$3.8/W in 2021, from \$11.8/W in 2021 to \$3/W in 2021 for small non-residential systems and from over \$9.9/W in 2004 for large non-residential systems to \$2/W in 2021.
+Figure 6-4 shows the trends in median inflation-adjusted installed prices for distributed PV systems in the Berkeley lab database divided into three sub-categories: residential PV systems, small non-residential systems (up to 500kW), and large non-residential systems (between 0.5 MW and 5 MW).
+As can be seen in Figure 6-4 installed prices for all three groups of distributed PV systems have fallen substantially from 2000 to 2023.
+The median prices for residential systems have fallen from \$14.3/W in 2000 to \$4.2/W in 2022, from \$13.3/W in 2002 to \$3.2/W in 2023 for small non-residential systems, and from \$11.1/W in 2004 for large non-residential systems to \$2.3/W in 2023.
+The price drop in the last few years, unlike the 2008 - 2013 time period when the price drop was driven by the rapid decline in PV module prices, was driven primarily by a drop in the costs of non-PV components and other "soft" costs, such as installer fees.
 The installed price in Figure 6-4 is the upfront cost and does not include any financial incentives.

-Figure 6-4: Installed price trends among grid-connected, distributed PV systems (Source: LBNL [10])
+Figure 6-4: Installed price trends among grid-connected, distributed PV systems (Source: LBNL [9])

-Figure 6-5 shows the installed cost in \$/W for the utility-scale PV projects in the Berkeley Labs database based on the year of the projects' commissioning.
-Utility-scale in the Berkeley Labs report includes ground-mounted PV projects larger than 5 MW in capacity.
-As can be seen in the figure, the median price for utility-scale PV projects in the Berkeley Lab database has dropped from \$5.61/W for the projects commissioned in 2010 to \$1.35/W for the projects commissioned in 2021.
+Figure 6-5 shows the installed cost in \$/W for the utility-scale PV projects in the Berkeley lab's database based on the year of the project's commissioning.
+Utility-scale in the Berkeley lab's report includes ground-mounted PV projects larger than 5 MW in capacity.
+As can be seen in the figure, the median price for utility-scale PV projects in the database has dropped from \$6.03/W for the projects commissioned in 2010 to \$1.32/W for the projects commissioned in 2022.

-Figure 6-5: Installed cost of utility-scale PV systems over time (Source: LBNL [11])
+Figure 6-5: Installed cost of utility-scale PV systems over time (Source: LBNL [10])

-Figure 6-6 shows the average construction costs of some generators installed in the U.S. from 2013 to 2020 released by EIA in August 2022.
-As can be seen the construction cost of PV has dropped by 55 percent from 3,705/kW in 2013 to \$1,655/kW in 2020.
-The data included in the EIA report is for PV systems 1 MW or more installed on the utility side of the meter.
+Figure 6-6 shows the average construction costs of generators installed in the U.S. from 2013 to 2022, according to EIA historical generator cost data released in September 2024.
+As can be seen in the Figure the construction cost of PV systems has dropped by 57 percent from 3,705/kW in 2013 to \$1,588/kW in 2022.
+The data included in the EIA report is for PV systems one MW or more installed on the utility side of the meter.